-A Mitigation Strategy and Management Strategy must be submitted with the IAMP DCO application and both should include the following key elements: Landscape and Open Space; Ecology; Drainage and Sustainable Transport.
+A Mitigation Strategy and a Management Strategy must be submitted with the IAMP DCO any application or other proposed development applications and both each should include address the following key elements topics: Landscape and Open Space; Ecology; Drainage and Sustainable Transport.

-The approved Phasing Strategy, Mitigation Strategy and Management Strategy shall be secured by DCO requirement.
+The approved Phasing Strategy, Mitigation Strategy and Management Strategy shall be secured by DCO requirement or planning obligations.

-As is typical with sites of the scale of the IAMP, it is anticipated that development will take place over a number of years in phases.
-A phasing strategy will be required as part of the DCO application with the phasing of development expected to reflect the aims of the IAMP AAP; helping to deliver the employment focus of the site.
+176. As is typical with sites of the scale of the IAMP, it is anticipated that development will take place over a number of years in phases.
+A phasing strategy will be required as part of the DCO application with the phasing of development expected to reflect

+- the aims of the IAMP AAP.; helping to deliver the employment focus of the site. - 177.
 The key principle underpinning the delivery strategy for the IAMP is that infrastructure is put in place at the earliest possible opportunity with key mitigation measures prioritised.
-The project is to be led by investment in and provision of infrastructure for the whole site, this will then ensure that the scheme is able to respond flexibly to the development requirements of potential occupiers.

-The DCO application including the Environmental Impact Assessment will be required to ensure that mitigation measures must be implemented in accordance with an agreed phasing plan, with full implementation prior to the occupation of the final development phase.

-Delivery of measures to increase highways capacity and to encourage sustainable choices such as pedestrian and cycle improvements, an energy centre and ecological mitigation will be prioritised.
+The project is to be led by investment in and provision of infrastructure for the whole site, Tthis will then ensure that the scheme is able to respond flexibly to the development requirements of potential occupiers. - 178.
+The DCO application including the Environmental Impact Assessment will be required to ensure that Agreed mitigation measures must be implemented in accordance with an the approved agreed phasing plan, with full implementation prior to the occupation of the final development phase. - 179.
+Delivery of measures to increase highways capacity and to encourage sustainable choices such as pedestrian and cycle improvements, an energy centre and ecological mitigation will be prioritised. - 180.
 It is important that the delivery of the project on the ground is achieved in a coordinated and timely manner.
 The scheme promoter shall manage the delivery process to seek to ensure that unnecessary delays are avoided and disruption to the area is minimised.